HoangDucTin/basic-api/README.md

 )

 func main() {
-	// Connect to you local mongo server, into database name "database"
+	// Connect to your local mongo server, into database name "database"
 	// with user "user" and password "password", and the timeout for
 	// the connection will be 10 seconds. if err := mongo.NewMongoClient("127.0.0.1:27017", "database", "user", "password", 10 * time.Second); err != nil {